-Spar Nord's risk density, measured as risk-weighted assets (RWA) compared with total assets, was 56% as of March 2021, a reflection of the bank's current use of the standardized approach for calculating risk weights.
-With its designation as a SIFI, the bank has launched a project to move to the internal ratings-based (IRB) approach to optimize its RWA.
+Spar Nord's risk density, measured as RWAs as a percentage of total assets, was 55% as of June 2021, reflecting the bank's standardised approach for calculating risk weights.
+With its designation as a SIFI, the bank has launched a project to move to the IRB approach to optimise its RWA.
 The effect on the bank's RWA is likely to be significant, and the project is likely to be completed by year-end 2022.

-Spar Nord's tangible common equity/tangible assets was 8.7% as of March 2021.
+Spar Nord's tangible common equity-to-total assets ratio was 8.4% as of June 2021.
 This compares well with other Nordic and euro area banks, where the average would hover around 5.0%-5.5%.
 While Spar Nord's move to the IRB model for calculating risk weights will likely reduce this ratio, we expect the bank's leverage ratio to remain higher than that of most of its regional peers.

-Profitability rebounded due to mitigating actions and lower loan loss provisions
+Profitability rebounded because of mitigating actions and lower loan loss provisions

-Our assigned baa2 profitability score reflects Spar Nord's relatively resilient profitability over the last few years, and our expectation that profitability will recover in 2021 supported by Denmark's gradual reopening of the economy.
-We also expect the bank's efforts to impose negative deposit rates will help mitigate the pressure on lending margins due to prolonged period of extremely low interest rates.
+Our assigned baa2 Profitability score reflects Spar Nord's relatively stable profitability over the last few years, and our expectation that profitability will recover in 2021 supported by the gradual reopening of Denmark's economy.
+We also expect the bank's efforts to impose negative deposit rates will help mitigate the strain on lending margins because of prolonged period of extremely low interest rates.
 On the other hand, the bank will have to issue more expensive (compared with cheap deposits) senior non-preferred (which we classify as junior senior) debt.
-Spar Nord's profitability is stronger than that of its Danish peers we rate that consolidate MCIs as profitability for low-risk mortgages is typically lower than for corporate lending.
+Spar Nord's profitability is stronger than that of its Danish peers we rate that consolidate MCIs because profitability for low-risk mortgages is typically lower than that for corporate lending.

-The bank's net income-to-tangible assets ratio increased to 1.1% in the three months ended in March 2021 (Q1 2020: 0.1%, full year 2020: 0.7%).
-The increase in net income compared to the year earlier period was primarily due to a dramatic decline in loan loss provisions, which amounted to a minimal DKK2 million, compared to DKK175 million for the year earlier period.
-Pre-provision income also supported net income, as a 7% increase in net interest income and a 23% increase in net fee and commission income helped offset a 9% increase in costs, as a result of the BankNordic Danish business acquisition.
-The Moody's-adjusted cost-to-income ratio stood at 63%, slightly higher than other Nordic peers.
+The bank's net income-to-tangible assets ratio increased to 1.2% in H1 2021 (H1 2020: 0.5%, full-year 2020: 0.7%).
+The increase in net income compared with the level a year earlier was primarily because of a reversal of DKK101 million in loan loss provisions during the first six months of 2021, compared with DKK234 million in the first six months of 2020.
+Pre-provision income also supported net income, as a 7% increase in net interest income and a 24% increase in net fee and commission income helped offset a 12% increase in operating costs, as a result of the BankNordik Danish business acquisition.
+The Moody's-adjusted cost-to-income ratio reached 63% during H1 2021, slightly higher than its Nordic peers.

-Spar Nord's profitability has been relatively resilient over the last few years, despite the low interest rate environment.
-However, the ultralow interest rate environment puts pressure on the profitability of Danish banks.
-To partly alleviate this pressure, Spar Nord, similar to other Danish banks, announced in 2019 negative interest rates for private customers deposits.
+Spar Nord's profitability has been relatively resilient over the last few years, despite the low interest rates.
+However, the ultralow interest rates strain the profitability of Danish banks.
+To alleviate this pressure, Spar Nord, similar to other Danish banks, announced negative interest rates for private customers' deposits in 2019.
 Currently, the threshold for charging a negative interest on private customers' deposits is DKK100,000 (€13,400).
-Private customers exceeding this limit are charged -0.60% on their deposits.
-As of the start of Q3 2021, most of the bank's corporate customers pay negative rates of -1.00% on the whole deposit balance.
+Private customers exceeding this limit are charged negative 0.60% on their deposits.
+As of the start of Q3 2021, most of the bank's corporate customers pay negative rates of negative 1.00% on the whole deposit balance.

-The bank expects net income for 2021 to be in the range of DKK1,100-1,300 million, compared to DKK737 million profit in 2020.
+The bank expects net income for 2021 to be in the range of DKK1,250-1,350 million, compared with DKK737 million in 2020.